**Please fill out the following forms

 Can I file in the court that is closest to me? – The court rules dictate that your complaint should be filed in the Justice Court of the township where the Defendant(s) currently reside, does business or is employed.
 If you file in the wrong court you risk the chance that the Judge may dismiss your case.
 Similarly, the Defendant can petition the court to dismiss based on the wrong court of jurisdiction.

-LPS Small Claims Specialists are trained and ready to assist you with the Small Claims process.
+LPS Small Claims Specialists are trained and ready to assist you with the Small Claims process in Las Vegas, Carson City, Reno, and nationally.
 Upon your instruction, LPS staff will complete all documentation, oversee the filing of the Small Claims Complaint, service of process, filing of the Affidavit of Service and LPS Staff can assist you with processing your Writ to collect on your judgment.